Community Police Officer

 Safety Information for Visitors – Bugs and Things

-In the same grassy and heather covered hills two types of snake can be found.
-A thin Green Grass snake is of no safety concern and are harmless.
-A stripped snake tan and brown /black in colour is of more concern these are adders and whilst rarely found, as they tend to keep well hidden away.
+In the same grassy and heather covered hills, two types of snake can be found.
+A thin Green Grass snake is of no safety concern and is harmless.
+A stripped snake tan and brown /black in colour are of more concern these are adders and whilst rarely found, as they tend to keep well hidden away.
 If stood on or threatened they will defend themselves and can give a nasty bite: especially around ankles or hands or wrists if attempts are made grab them.
 Best to keep well clear.
-Adders dont attack unless threatened.
+Adders don’t attack unless threatened.
 If bitten, although the venom poses little danger to a healthy adult, the bite is painful and requires urgent medical attention.
 About 100 adder bites are reported in Britain each year, according to the NHS, with most happening during summer months.
-Symptoms of an adder bite: usually two small puncture wounds, and painfull swelling can occur, some people refer to feeling faint or light headed.
-Small Chidren and elderly are more at risk.
+Symptoms of an adder bite: usually two small puncture wounds, and painful swelling can occur, some people refer to feeling faint or lightheaded.
+Small Children and the elderly are more at risk.
 We advise to always seek medical help as soon as possible.
 Try to remember the description and size of the snake.

 Taking to the Hills – Staying Safe

 A great Scottish activity is hill walking and mountain climbing.
 The view from the top is breathtaking but these environments must never be visited without appropriate clothing and making plans.
 Our climate for much of the year can change significantly and temperatures in a valley can be 20 or more degrees warmer than the top of a 1000 meter +mountain.
 In winter, overnight temperatures can plummet to minus 15 or colder in Highland glens.
 The last thing you would want is to get lost in such remote areas with a sudden change in weather with poor visibility.
 It is therefore vital on all such trips to take time to follow the recommendations below: